mehulagg/gitlab/doc/ci/yaml/README.md

 Job artifacts are only collected for successful jobs by default, and artifacts are restored after [caches](#cache).

 By default, all artifacts are downloaded and available in jobs in later stages.
-Artifact download behavior can be controlled with [`dependencies`](#dependencies).
-You can only download a subset of artifacts when using [`needs`](#artifact-downloads-with-needs).
+You can control artifact download behavior with [`dependencies`](#dependencies).
+If you use [`needs`](#artifact-downloads-with-needs), you can download artifacts only from the jobs listed in the `needs` configuration.

 [Read more about artifacts](../pipelines/job_artifacts.md).